SongKong Jaikoz

 and look at the results

-The HD albums are clearly marked with [HD] so now its clear when you browse your music by album those that are HD and those that are not.
+The HD albums are clearly marked with [HD] so now its clear when you browse your music by metadata to see the albums that are HD and those that are not.

 We can also use HD as part of the folder structure.
 If we set Rename files based on metadata set to Yes if matched to a release on the Basic tab